angomezu/geometric-deep-learning-plant-organ-segmentation/README.md

 ## Getting Started

+### Installation

-To run the pipeline end-to-end: install dependencies, place labeled point clouds in `data/train` and `data/val`, train with `python train.py`, then evaluate with `python evaluation.py` and visualize with `python visualization.py`.
+Please follow the [installation guide](assets/docs/INSTALL.md).
+To run the pipeline end-to-end make sure to install dependencies, place labeled point clouds in `data/train` and `data/val`, train with `python train.py`, then evaluate with `python evaluation.py` and visualize with `python visualization.py`.
-See [Reproducibility & Installation](#reproducibility--installation) for the full setup instructions.

----

-## Tech Stack

-### Programming Language
-- Python

-### Deep Learning & Graph Neural Networks
-- PyTorch
-- PyTorch Geometric (EdgeConv, radius-based dynamic graph construction)

-### 3D Point Cloud Processing
-- Open3D
-- CloudCompare (manual annotation and ground truth generation)

-### Feature Engineering & Geometry
-- NumPy
-- Eigenvalue-based geometric descriptors (surface normals, linearity, planarity, sphericity, relative height)

-### Machine Learning & Post-processing
-- scikit-learn (DBSCAN, PCA)

-### Data Augmentation & Pipelines
-- Torch Geometric Transforms (voxelization, rotation, scaling, jitter)

-### Evaluation & Statistics
-- IoU, Precision, and Recall metrics
-- Bootstrap resampling (95% confidence intervals)

-### Visualization & Media
-- Open3D visualization

-### Hardware Acceleration
-- CUDA

 ---